-It’s reasonable to assume that fatherlessness, shame, machismo, and a distorted sense of loyalty are what kept them from reporting their abuse until now.
+It’s reasonable to assume that fatherlessness, shame, machismo, and a distorted sense of loyalty are what kept them from reporting their abuse, too, until now.

-Again, before those of you that are inclined start doing that victim-blaming “thing” we so often do when we hear that victims of sexual assault have waited to name their accusers, I want to go back to one really significant concept I brought up previously, and that’s loyalty.
+Again, before those of you that are inclined start to victim-blame, I want to go back to one really significant concept I brought up previously, and that’s loyalty.

-I honestly believe that malformed and misdirected loyalty are what keep a lot of black people silent about the terrible things that other black people do to them or in their presence.
+I honestly believe that malformed and misdirected loyalty is what keeps a lot of black people silent about the terrible things that other black people do to them or in their presence.

 We have such a profound mistrust of law enforcement and the courts that we do not want to turn a supposed “brother” or “sister” over to them if we can help it.

-So many of we black people refuse to report crimes committed against us by other black people—and we uphold our own abusers in a lot of instances—in order to show our racial awareness and solidarity.
+We refuse to report crimes committed against us by other black people, and we uphold our own black abusers, in order to show our racial awareness and solidarity.

 I said it before—navigating one’s relationship with one’s parent(s) is one of the most influential parts of growing up.
 James Baldwin even said that loving someone—that act in itself—is a growing up.